Trade union status

 The question of whether an organization is a trade union most often arises in the context of trade union certification.
 When filing an application for certification, the organization can apply to be recognized as a trade union.

-Applying for trade union status is done when you when you file the certification application.
+Applying for trade union status is done when you file the certification application.
 You will be asked to provide information about how the union was founded, when founding meetings were held, what was discussed at the first meeting, if any officers were elected, and anything else that sets out how the union was founded.

 If the Board recognizes the organization as a trade union, the organization must go through the certification process and meet all its requirements, including showing that it has the support of the employees.